-On March 7, 2022, subsidiaries of the Company entered into a Revolving Loan Exchange and Prepayment Agreement with Royal Bank of Canada, Credit Suisse AG, Cayman Islands Branch, KKR Corporate Lending LLC, Granite State Capital Master Fund LP, Credit Suisse Loan Funding LLC and Revolvercap Partners Fund LP exchanging \$100.0 million of outstanding Revolving Credit Facility owed by Exela Intermediate LLC, upon the terms and subject to the conditions set forth in the Revolver Exchange agreement, for (i) \$50.0 million in cash, and (ii) \$50.0 million of 2026 Notes (such exchange, the "Revolver Exchange" and such 2026 Notes, the "Exchange Notes").
+On March 7, 2022, subsidiaries of the Company entered into a Revolving Loan Exchange and Prepayment Agreement with Royal Bank of Canada, Credit Suisse AG, Cayman Islands Branch, KKR Corporate Lending LLC, Granite State Capital Master Fund LP, Credit Suisse Loan Funding LLC and Revolvercap Partners Fund LP exchanging \$100.0 million of outstanding Revolving Credit Facility owed by Exela Intermediate LLC, upon the terms and subject to the conditions set forth in the Revolver Exchange agreement, for (i) \$50.0 million in cash, and (ii) \$50.0 million of 2026

+Notes (such exchange, the "Revolver Exchange" and such 2026 Notes, the "Exchange Notes").
 Prepayment of Revolving Credit Facility was treated as an extinguishment of debt under ASC 470-50.
-Accordingly, the Company wrote off the unamortized balance of \$0.2 million of debt issuance costs related to Revolving Credit Facility and reported it within debt modification and extinguishment costs (gain), net in our condensed consolidated statements of operations for the three months ended March 31, 2022.
+Accordingly, the Company wrote off the unamortized balance of \$0.2 million of debt issuance costs related to Revolving Credit Facility and reported it within debt modification and extinguishment costs (gain), net in our condensed consolidated statements of operations for the six months ended June 30, 2022.

-The Exchange Notes were subject to a guarantee in the form of a true-up mechanism whereby the Company was responsible to make a payment to the holders of the Exchange Notes to true-up the shortfall below certain agreed thresholds, if holders of the Exchange Notes sold their notes at a price below that threshold during agreed periods in 2022.
-As security for the true-up obligation under the Revolver Exchange, the Company issued \$10.0 million of principal amount of 2026 Notes as collateral (the "Collateral Notes").
+The Exchange Notes were subject to a guarantee in the form of a true-up mechanism whereby subsidiaries of the Company were responsible to make a payment to the holders of the Exchange Notes to true-up the shortfall below certain agreed thresholds, if holders of the Exchange Notes sold their notes at a price below that threshold during agreed periods in 2022.
+As security for the true-up obligation under the Revolver Exchange, subsidiaries of the Company issued \$10.0 million of principal amount of 2026 Notes as collateral (the "Collateral Notes").
 The Collateral Notes were not reflected in the consolidated financial statements unless and until they were sold to third parties.
-On March 7, 2022, we recognized \$17.4 million (the fair value of the true-up obligation as accounted for under ASC 450, Contingencies and ASC 460, Guarantees) as a liability with an offsetting debit to the original issuance discount of the issued Exchange Notes on the closing date of the Revolver Exchange.
-We remeasured our obligation under the true-up mechanism as of March 31, 2022 and accrued an additional \$6.2 million liability based on the fair value of our obligation in other expense, net on the condensed consolidated statements of operations during first quarter of 2022.
+On March 7, 2022, we recognized \$17.4 million (the fair value of the true-up obligation as accounted for under ASC 450, Contingencies and ASC 460, Guarantees) as a true-up liability with an offsetting debit to the original issuance discount of the issued Exchange Notes on the closing date of the Revolver Exchange.
 On May 6, 2022, subsidiaries of the Company amended the true-up mechanism and placed an additional \$20.0 million of principal amount of Collateral Notes and paid \$5.0 million against the true-up amount payable.
-We remeasured our obligation under the amended terms of the true-up mechanism for the remainder of 2022 and accrued a net additional \$6.3 million liability based on the fair value of our obligation.
+We remeasured our obligation under the true-up mechanism as of June 30, 2022 and accrued an additional \$13.6 million of true-up liability based on the fair value of our obligation in other expense, net on the condensed consolidated statements of operations for the six months ended June 30, 2022.

 In July 2022, \$9.0 million of principal amount of the Collateral Notes were sold by the holders of the Exchange Notes for net proceeds of \$2.6 million and the proceeds were applied against the true-up amount payable.
 Additionally, in July 2022, the Company made a cash payment of \$2.1 million which was applied against the true-up amount payable.
 In August 2022, the remaining balance of \$20.2 million of net true-up liability was settled with cash payments of \$9.9 million and by permitting the holders of the Exchange Notes to keep the \$21.0 million of principal amount of 2026 Notes previously placed as Collateral Notes constituting an issuance.
+The Company made a net reversal of \$1.1 million of accrued true-up liability during third quarter of 2022.